porszivo/AllThoseTerritories/README.md

-# AllThoseTerritories
+# org.justclick.mki.AllThoseTerritories

 ## Description
-AllThoseTerritories was a project for university.
+org.justclick.mki.AllThoseTerritories was a project for university.
 It is a game between two parties.
 In this game you have to attack other countries with your forces and reinforce your countries to defend them
 You have to play with tactic and you also need a little luck, because the attack is based on dice.